OffsecDeer/offsecdeer/content/post/gb-memory.md

 ---
-title: "Gb Memory"
+title: "The GameBoy and its memory: how it works"
 date: 2019-08-25T03:21:11+02:00
 tags:
-  - x
-  - y
-categories:
-  - x
+  - rom-hacking
-  - y
+  - gameboy
+showdate: true
+toc: true
 draft: true
 ---